-JOHN: Can I get a mike on or a speaker on up here?
+JOHN: Can I get a mic on or a speaker on up here?
 Okay.

-PETE: And my question is concerning the death of Christ.
-And I know that the Word Faith people have...are teaching a very erroneous teaching on the death of Christ and going to hell and being born again and so forth.
-But it seems like sound teachers are denying the spiritual death of Christ along...you know, to kind of dispute what the Word Faith people are saying.
-And I would like you, if you would, to answer the question: did Christ die spiritually on the cross and what are some of the scriptural texts in regard to that?
+QUESTIONER: And my question is concerning the death of Christ.
+And I know that the Word-Faith people have - are teaching a very erroneous teaching on the death of Christ and going to hell and being born again and so forth, but it seems like some sound teachers are denying the spiritual death of Christ along - you know, to kind of dispute what the Word-Faith people are saying, and I’d like you, if you would, to answer the question: Did Christ die spiritually on the cross and what are some of the scriptural texts in regard to that?

-PETE: Besides the reference in Matthew, do you have any other scripture that would talk about that separation?
-I know in Psalm 22 that’s a reference to that.
+QUESTIONER: Besides the reference in Matthew, do you have any other Scripture that would talk about that separation?
+I know in Psalm 22, that’s -

-JOHN: Well, yeah, that’s because that's where He drew that from, from Psalm 22.
-Just off the top of my head I’m trying to remember if there’s any specific one.
-My mind is drawn to Colossians chapter 2 where it says that the certificate of debt, verse 14, consisting of decrees against us which was hostile to us which was the accumulated sin, the debt that we had accrued against God, He has taken it out of the way having nailed it to the cross.
-And I think again what this is saying is that the whole body of sin was placed upon Christ and nailed with Him there.
-And I think it's...it's just inherent in that that there will be an alienation from God as He bears this sin.
+JOHN: Well, yeah, that’s where He drew that from, from Psalm 22.
+Just off the top of my head, I’m trying to remember if there’s any specific one.
+My mind is drawn to Colossians chapter 2, where it says that the certificate of debt, verse 14, consisting of decrees against us, which was hostile to us, which was the accumulated sin, the debt that we had accrued against God, He has taken it out of the way, having nailed it to the cross.
+And I think, again, what this is saying is that the whole body of sin was placed upon Christ and nailed with Him there.
+And I think it’s just inherent in that that there will be an alienation from God as He bears this sin.

-PETE: Well the verse in 1 Peter chapter 3 verse 18, “For Christ also had suffered sins, the just for the unjust, that He might bring us to God,” and then it says, “being put to death in the flesh but quickened by the Spirit.”
+QUESTIONER: Well, the verse in 1 Peter chapter 3, verse 18, “For Christ also had suffered for sins, the just for the unjust, that He might bring us to God,” and then it says, “being put to death in the flesh but quickened by the Spirit.”
 And I’m wondering, that quickened by the Spirit, is that - what is - what is -

 JOHN: Good question, thank you.